Best airport lounges for flight delays in the EU

 The Tyrol Lounge has an absolute stunning view of the snow capped mountains.
 With floor to ceiling windows and comfy lounge chairs, you can relax and put your feet up and watch the planes take off while enjoying the view of the Alps.

-The lounge is full of modern Austrian flare, with hardwood furniture and warm, cosy colours that make you feel like you’re in a ski chalet instead of a lounge inside a busy airport.
+The lounge is full of modern Austrian flare, with hardwood furniture and warm, cozy colors that make you feel like you’re in a ski chalet instead of a lounge inside a busy airport.

 You can also enjoy a wide range of snacks, as well as fine wine and local Austrian beer.
 Truly a delight.